karfau/as3-depending/README.md

     }
 ```

 Having something like `create` as a static method, puts an example of how to construct such an object using ***any*** `Resolver` directly available for reuse.
 But to completely get rid of this dependency inside your class, this method could be anywhere and in this case of course it doesn't need to be static.

-Just make sure the `Resolver` that should be able to create a `TweetService` knows about it.
+You just need to *define* that the `Resolver` should use this method to create a `TweetService`.

 ### using `Scope` and implementing `Resolver`

 When implementing `Resolver` you have to take care of **creating instances with resolved dependencies** and **deciding how two resolve** dependencies.

-Lets look at what it looks like to use the implementation `Scope`:
+Lets look at what it looks like to use `Scope`:

 ```ActionScript
     var scope:Scope = new Scope();